 Vectors, kinematics, dynamics, vibrations and waves, sound, fluids, and thermodynamics.
 May not be taken for credit by students with credit for A Phy 140 or 141.
 Prerequisite(s): three years of high school mathematics.
 [NS]

 A Phy 106 General Physics Lab (1)

 Laboratory experiments to complement the topics being studied in A Phy 105.
 One laboratory each week.
 Co-requisite(s): A Phy 105.
-Offered summer and fall semesters only.
+Offered fall semester only.